WWII U.S. M1 Carbine

 Front venting, ideal for re-enactor / film / theatre or collector

-Made 1984 and in good condition throughout, appears to had very little use.
+Made in the mid 1980's and In very good condition for year.
+Appears to have had little firing use.

 Weight: 2.4Kg Same weight as the real thing!